SkylineCommunications/dataminer-docs/connector-help/connector_help/EBU Synopsis Web Service.md

 ## About

-The EBU Synopsis Web Service is used to retrieve information from **eurovision.net** via the [**Eurovision Web Services**](https://workspace.ebu.ch/display/EurovisionWebServices).There is also a possibility to use **callbacks** and get notified immediately in case of changes to synopses or requests.
+The EBU Synopsis Web Service is used to retrieve information from **eurovision.net** via the [**Eurovision Web Services**](https://workspace.ebu.ch/display/EurovisionWebServices).
+There is also a possibility to use **callbacks** and get notified immediately in case of changes to synopses or requests.

 There are multiple ranges of the EBU Synopsis Web Service connector.
 The **2.x range** is the generic, recommended range.
 This help only describes the configuration and usage of this range.